Deep Generative Model for Human Mobility Behavior: Methodology

-~ To identify individual mobility patterns and establish a comprehensive model, we analyzed GNSS trajectories from a smartphone-based travel survey that recorded the mobility behavior of thousands of participants across Switzerland.
-We focused on $\approx$2100 individuals who were continuously tracked over an extended period with high spatio-temporal accuracy (see Methods).
-For subsequent sequence modeling, GNSS traces are segmented into stationary periods, i.e., fixed locations where individuals perform activities, and movement sections corresponding to transits between these activity locations.
-We then calculate activity attributes (such as time use and travel mode) and project the activity locations onto a hierarchical multi-resolution grid, with the highest resolution being $\approx$500$\times$500m\textsuperscript{2} per cell (exact size varies slightly due to cartographic projection, see Methods).
-Inspired by activity-based modeling methods~\citep{axhausen_activitybased_1992}, we conceptualize human mobility as sequences of activity events, each linked to specific attributes such as location, time use, and travel mode, along with contextual information (Figure~\ref{fig:overview}a).
-We particularly focus on contexts that characterize the physical environment, including the coordinate geometry of locations and points of interest (POIs) that represent urban functional facilities.
+~ To characterize individual mobility and support an event-level model, we analyzed global navigation satellite system (GNSS) trajectories from a smartphone-based travel survey that recorded the mobility behavior of thousands of participants across Switzerland.
+GNSS traces are segmented into stationary periods, i.e., fixed locations where individuals perform activities, and movement sections corresponding to transits between these activity locations.
+We then calculate activity attributes (such as time use and travel mode) and project the activity locations onto a hierarchical multi-resolution grid, with the highest resolution being $\approx$500$\times$500m\textsuperscript{2} per cell.
+Following activity-based modeling and prior data-driven studies~\citep{axhausen_activitybased_1992, mo_individual_2022}, we represent human mobility as sequences of activity events, each linked to specific attributes such as location, time use, and travel mode, along with contextual information (Figure~\ref{fig:overview}a).
+We particularly focus on contexts that characterize the built environment, including the coordinate geometry of locations and points of interest (POIs) that represent urban functional facilities.

-The challenge for a comprehensive mobility model involves analyzing this multi-dimensional temporal data stream to derive realistic, multifaceted activity behavior.
-Traditional methods often focus on a single aspect, such as location choices~\citep{alessandretti_scales_2020} or travel mode preferences~\citep{reck_mode_2022}, or are limited to describing simple behavioral dependencies~\citep{jiang_timegeo_2016, horl_synthetic_2021}.
-In contrast, we propose \method{}, which jointly models these attributes and their relations with contextual information.
+The modeling challenge is therefore to learn how these heterogeneous event attributes vary together over time and across contexts.
+Traditional methods often focus on a single aspect, such as location choices~\citep{alessandretti_scales_2020} or travel mode preferences~\citep{reck_mode_2022}, or are limited to describing simple behavioral dependencies~\citep{jiang_timegeo_2016, horl_synthetic_2021}. \method{} addresses this gap by casting the joint spatial, temporal, and modal structure of activity-travel events as a generative modeling problem, learned with a diffusion-based framework conditioned on contextual information.